-Every person’s needs, lifestyle, expectations and goals are different; no two conditions are the same.
-That’s why the team at Scripps Proton Therapy Center collaborates with medical oncologists to come up with an individualized care plan for each patient.
+Because no two patients – and no two health conditions – are exactly the same, our team at Scripps Proton Therapy Center collaborates with medical oncologists to develop an individualized cancer care plan for each patient.

 Proton therapy may be used alone or in combination with chemotherapy.
-It may be a treatment prescribed following cancer surgery.
-The types of treatment used will depend on the type, stage and location of the disease or condition.
+It may be prescribed following cancer surgery.
+The types of treatment and number of treatment sessions will depend on the type, stage and location of the tumor.

 Proton therapy is non-invasive, so treatment itself is typically painless.
-It may also be quick.
-Most types of cancer — and even non-cancerous conditions — can be treated in six to eight weeks with proton therapy.
+Most types of cancer — and even non-cancerous conditions — can generally be treated in five to eight weeks with proton therapy.

-While actual treatment time ranges from one to three minutes, patients can expect to be in the treatment room for a total of 30 minutes or less per treatment, depending on the tumor type, size and location.
+While actual treatment time ranges from one to three minutes, you can expect to be in the treatment room for up to 30 minutes per session, depending on your tumor type, size and location.
 Full two-way video and audio are always on during treatments, allowing you and your medical team members to communicate throughout the process.